cycle/docs/advanced/active-record.md

 > You can store generated schema in the cache to speed up application bootstrap.

 ## Write Schema Manually
-You can also write ORM schema manually for your AR entities.
-It will allow you to skip the compilation and caching phases all together:
+You can also write ORM schemas manually for your AR entities.
+It will allow you to skip the compilation and caching phases altogether:

 ```php
 use Cycle\ORM\Schema;